Make A Difference In Our Community Today

 If you make this choice when ordering your payment will be automatically forwarded to our bank.
 Your statement should reference Cosham and District Allotments and Gardens or Allotment Shop against the payment.
 Our bank references your name and payment.

-Enter your card details (CVV is the three number security code on the reverse of the card) and your postcode.
+Enter your card details (CVC is the three number security code on the reverse of the card) and your postcode.

 Your card details are NOT retained by the either our website or the card processing company.